lakejs/lake-docs/guide/content-format.md

 ## Box

-The `<lake-box>` tag represents embedded content, which is used to enhance editing capability.
+The `<lake-box>` tag is used to embed content to enhance editing capabilities.
+It supports the following attributes:

-Attributes:

 * type: `inline | block`

-  Indicates whether the box is treated as a block or inline box.
+  Determines whether the box is rendered as an inline or block element.

-* name: `hr | image | codeBlock`
+* name: `string`

-  The name of the box.
+  Specifies the type of embedded content.

 * value: `Base64 string`

-  The data of the box.
+  Contains the encoded data for the box.

 * focus: `start | center | end`

-  The position of the cursor in the box.
+  Indicates the cursor position within the box.

 ```xml
 <lake-box type="block" name="hr" focus="start"></lake-box>